 Field-hunting tip

-Look in nickel-rich weathering zones of serpentinites country — that is the host setting where paraotwayite typically forms.
+Look in nickel-rich weathering zones of serpentinites country, the host setting where paraotwayite typically forms.
 If you start seeing otwayite, gaspeite, magnesite in float, you are in the right ground.
 Field specimens usually show a platy crystals, crusts, or massive aggregates habit, so train your eye for that shape before scanning the outcrop.